dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Life was always a matter of waiting for the right moment to act.
+  No change of circumstances can repair a defect of character.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (943 days)
+## 🌟 Experiences (944 days)

 ### 🧮 Programming languages